 Do I Need to Rent a Car in Iceland

-Even tough Iceland’s population is only about 340.000, the country is not that small.
-If you wants to see the most of Iceland’s stunning natural treasures you might need to spend a lot of time on the road.
+Even though Iceland’s population is only about 340.000, the country is not that small.
+If you want to see the most of Iceland’s stunning natural treasures you might need to spend a lot of time on the road.
 In Iceland there are no trains, subway or underground system, so getting to one location to another it requires you to take a taxi, bus or drive yourself.

 It you have booked your rental car in Iceland, it’s time to gather some important and useful information about driving in this unusual country.
 What might be acceptable in your country or culture might be prohibited in Iceland.

 - In Iceland you will be driving on the right side of the road.

 - The seed limit is between 30–50 km/hour in populated areas.
 80 km/hour limit on gravel and 90 km/hour on paved roads in rural areas.

 - Every one in the car are required by low of wearing seat-belt and younger children and infants have to be seated in a safety seats that suits their weight.

 - The cars headlights must be turned on at all times when driving in Iceland, day and night.

 - Driving under the influence of alcohol or drugs is illegal in Iceland.

 - Use of mobile phone is also forbidden while driving.